 Generalized psychoanalysis establishes a prevalence of objective demonstration over individual convictions, it must closely consider the mentalities which pose proof by escaping the discussion and control.
-Now a way to escape objective discussion is to hide behind the substances.
-It is to load the substance with the most diverse nuances, to make it the mirror of our subjective impressions.
+Now a way to escape objective discussion is to hide behind the substances, by considering the substance with the most diverse nuances, to make it the mirror of subjective impressions.

 VIII: The animist obstacle:

 “Life is a magic word, it is a valued word.
-Any other principle pales when one can invoke a vital principle” (Gaston Bachelard, 1989, p.154,)
+Any other principle is low when one can invoke a vital principle” (Gaston Bachelard, 1989, p.154,)

-Bachelard, in this chapter, criticizes the animist illusion tat he calls “life fetishism”(Bachelard, 1934, p149).
-It is a belief in the universal character of life.
-The fetus is the product of the whole world and the forces of nature.
+Bachelard, in this chapter, criticizes the animist illusion that he calls “life fetishism”(Bachelard, 1934, p149).
+It is a belief in the universal character of life like : the fetus is the product of the whole world and the forces of nature.
 He begins by evoking the importance of the three kingdoms in this literature: vegetable, animals, mineral and the superiority of the two first.
 These three kingdoms are constantly compared, mythologized.
-The putrefaction is to the plant what chewing is to animals.
+Some instances : the putrefaction is to the plant what chewing is to animals.
 Nails and hair belong to the vegetable kingdom for Bordeu (1768).
 The vegetation in the or unconscious expresses the quiet the fatal become.
 For Tressan, an electric fluid animates the whole universe, the plants etc… But there is no proof for all of this.

 In the inert world, there is also many introductions of life in a domain that is stranger.
 Rust is a “disease” of metals.
-Mines are “fertil”.
+Mines are “fertile”.
 They respond to limits sowed and rediscovered.
-It is that in proceeding from biology to physics, we necessarily fall into the trap of the metaphor, which is the mark of the unconscious.
-It is the unconscious that interprets all continuity as an intimate duration as a wanting to live as a desire when the biological serves to explain the physical.
+They fall into the trap of the metaphor, which is the mark of the unconscious.
+It is the unconscious that interprets all continuity as an intimate , as a wanting to live, as a desire when the biological serves to explain the physical.